 Thanksgiving is the leading day of the year for home fires involving cooking equipment.
-For a holiday everyone can enjoy and throughout the year, remind your tenants to follow these ten safety tips from the National Fire Protection Association.
+For a holiday everyone can enjoy (and throughout the year) pass along the following Thanksgiving cooking tips from the National Fire Protection Association.